sun-umn/PyGRANSO/README.md

 ./example/*: examples of several optimization problems.

+./QPALM4GRANSO: the modified QPALM solver for the GRANSO package.

 ## Usage

-1. Download the latest version of projects.
+1. Download the latest version of revamped GRANSO.

-2. Install the QPALM solver: https://benny44.github.io/QPALM_vLADEL/.
+2. Install the QPALM solver (to be modified in the future): Add ./QPALM4GRANSO and ./QPALM4GRANSO/interfaces/mex into the matlab path.
+Then run *qpalm_make.m* in the folder ./QPALM4GRANSO/interfaces/mex.
+Test whether QPALM is working using the ./QPALM4GRANSO/examples/qpalm_mex_demo.m and ./QPALM4GRANSO/examples/qpalm_mex_nonconvex_demo.m.

-3. Add the package to the search path of MATLAB.
+3. Add the revamped GRANSO package to the search path of MATLAB.

 4. Check the documentation by using command *help*, e.g.,
 ```bash